RPX2001/EcoWatt_TeamPowerPort/.github/instructions/copilot-agent.instructions.md

 Make sure the code you are creating/modifying will work at each itreration (by having a parella test scheme).

 Ask me if you have any questions or want clarifications.

+From Now on
+1. When making changes update them in one of 4 files in the directory plans_and_progress as appropriate

+2. Create suitable just commands for repeatble command excution and use that command